maxrross/gamerizz/Sprint2.md

-//Detail work you've completed in Sprint 2
+## Detail work you've completed in Sprint 2

 Zachary:
 Implemented the unit tests for the backend--testing various aspects of the searchGames function.
 These tests check to see if our search is appropriately accessing the database of games and returning their IDs and Names.
 One of the tests also makes sure we are only returning the first 20 games.

+Max:
+Created a search bar for the search page and display results after fetching the backend API for games.
+Dynamically loads games as the user types in their query.

-//List unit tests and Cypress test for frontend
+## List Cypress test for frontend

+Max:
+Implemented unit testing for the search bar using Cypress.
+This test checks if the component can load correctly and display results.

-//List unit tests for backend
+## List unit tests for backend

 TestSearchGamesID() -- verifies the first game ID returned from our search is what we would expect from our database